FAQs for Health Plans

 Allowable expenses, also known as preventive care, fall under section 502 of the IRS Code.
 Most descriptions of preventive care can be found at Department of Managed Health Care and HealthCare.gov.
 A Blue Shield resource of preventive care can also be found at Preventive Health Care Overview.

-Do benefits for Durable Medical Equipment under both the PPO and PPO+ plans apply to the deductible and out-of-pocket maximum?
+Do benefits for Durable Medical Equipment under the PPO+ plan apply to the deductible and out-of-pocket maximum?

 The Durable Medical Equipment benefit under both PPO plans is first subject to the deductible.
 Once the deductible is met, the member is liable for the coinsurance amounts and it will apply towards the out-of-pocket maximum.